OWASP/www-project-top-25-parameters/index.md

 ## What is top25-parameter 🧙⚔️

 For basic researches, top 25 vulnerable parameters based on frequency of use with reference to various articles.
 These parameters can be used for automation tools or manual recon.
-Although the prevalence percentages of these parameters cannot be proven precisely, they were prepared by the TR Bug Hunters Community, which I founded, and myself.
+Although the prevalence percentages of these parameters cannot be proven precisely.

 This repo contains common parameters of the following vulnerabilities: